Find the Most Delectable Meat at These Hudson Valley Butcheries

 767 Pulaski Highway, Goshen

 It’s not a shop, but Raven & Boar still deserves a shout-out for its top quality meat and charcuterie products.
 The East Chatham farm has a quiet, but strong presence throughout the valley, supplying restaurants both in the region and into NYC.
 As for shopping the gourmet goods, locals can pick up sausages, pork chops, ribs, salumi, and more from farm stands and markets.
 Depending on the season, look out for a Raven & Boar booth at the Rhinebeck Farmers Market.

 Always open, no matter what. . . . #snow #snowday #bombcyclone #grayson #polarvortex #vendingmachine #vending #vendingmachines #alwaysopen #vendinglife #wholeanimalbutchery #beef #pork #lamb #eatlocal #stew #soup #winterfood #cozy #drivesafe #staywarm #hudsonvalley #applestonemeatco #open24hours ❄️❄️❄️❄️

 Although it’s not technically a butcher shop, The Applestone Meat Co. is powered by skilled butchers.
 The thing is, you’ll probably never see them.
-That’s because the only way to score Applestone meat is to order it online or pick it up from one of the vending machines in Stone Ridge or Accord.
+That’s because the only way to score Applestone meat is to order it online or pick it up from one of the vending machines in Stone Ridge or Hudson.
 Yes, you read that right.
 Applestone boasts not one, but two locations with top-of-the-line vending machines.
 They are stocked daily with fresh steaks, chops, and sausages made with meat from Pine Plains and are open 24/7.
 The company practices whole animal butchery, which means that not a scrap of the multiple types of available meat, including beef, lamb, and pork, goes to waste (even the offal finds a home in the raw dog food).

 3607 Main St, Stone Ridge

 Woodstock Meats is the community butcher that you need in your life, even if you don’t know it yet.
-For over 60 years, the upstate shop has been doling out prime cuts of meat for local eaters.
+For over 60 years, the Ulster County shop has been doling out prime cuts of meat for local eaters.
 Since winter 2016, the store has featured pasture-raised, all-natural, antibiotic-free classics that are butchered in a nose-to-tail style.
 For the freshest pickings, stop in on a Monday or Thursday, which is when the animals hit the butcher’s table.

 57 Mill Hill Rd, Woodstock